Godmanchester: Governance

 Godmanchester was a municipal borough based at Godmanchester Town Hall in the county of Huntingdonshire until 1961.
 It was then part of the borough of Huntingdon and Godmanchester until 1974.
 At county level, the town was in Huntingdonshire until 1965, when it became part of the new administrative county of Huntingdon and Peterborough.
-In 1974, the former, relatively diminutive, county of Huntingdon and Peterborough was absorbed into the administrative county of Cambridgeshire.
+In 1974 the relatively diminutive, county of Huntingdon and Peterborough was absorbed into the administrative county of Cambridgeshire.

-The highest tier of local government is Cambridgeshire County Council, locally represented by two county councillors serving Godmanchester and Huntingdon East (electoral division).
+The highest tier of local government is Cambridgeshire County Council.
+Two county councillors are elected from the Godmanchester and Huntingdon East electoral division.

-The second tier of local government, the planning authority and council-tax collecting body, is Huntingdonshire District Council, a non-metropolitan district, locally represented by two councillors elected for an eponymous ward.
+The second tier of local government, the planning authority and council-tax collecting body, is Huntingdonshire District Council, a non-metropolitan district.
+Two councillors represent the Godmanchester ward.

 The third and lowest tier of local government is Godmanchester town council.
-The council comprises 17 councillors, including a mayor and a deputy mayor.
+The council consists of 17 councillors, including a mayor and a deputy mayor.